nomic-ai/gpt4all/README.md

 You can find trained LoRa model weights at:
 - gpt4all-lora https://huggingface.co/nomic-ai/gpt4all-lora

-We are not distributing LLaMa 7B checkpoint.
+We are not distributing a LLaMa 7B checkpoint.

 You can reproduce our trained model by doing the following: